-- Beginning and ending with dry ingredients, add them in 3 parts alternating with milk and vanilla in 2 parts.
+- Beginning and ending with dry ingredients, add them in 3 parts alternating with buttermilk and vanilla in 2 parts.

-- Add raspberries. zest if using, and white chocolate and mix with a spatula a few turns.
+- Mix raspberries with reserved flour and add to the batter, together with the lemon zest and white chocolate, and mix with a spatula a few turns.
 Don't use the beater and don't mix it too much.
-We want the chocolate to be incorporated but the raspberries to remain whole and not stain the batter too much.
+We want the chocolate to be incorporated but the raspberries to remain whole , coated as much as they can in flour, and not stain the batter much.

-- Pour batter into prepared pan, spreading evenly.
+- Pour the batter into the prepared bundt pan, spreading evenly.

-- I let it cool for 10 minutes on a wire rack and then move and lightly shake the pan grabbing it by the sides with both hands (and a kitchen towel since it's hot!).
+- Let cool for 10 minutes on a wire rack and then move and lightly shake the pan grabbing it by the sides with both hands (and a kitchen towel since it's hot!).
 That way the cake starts to loosen.
 If it doesn't I use a small smooth bladed knife to separate the batter from the sides and center.
-The raspberries sometimes stick to the walls of the mold.
+The raspberries sometimes stick to the walls of the pan.

-- Once you make sure it can be unmolded, do so over a wire rack and let cool completely.
+- Once you make sure it can be removed, do so over a wire rack and let cool completely.